GordenPirs/mninstall/README.md

 systemctl status fastway.service #To check if fastway service is running
 systemctl start fastway.service #To start fastway service
 systemctl stop fastway.service #To stop fastway service
-systemctl is-enabled FastWay.service #To check if fastway service is enabled on boot
+systemctl is-enabled fastway.service #To check if fastway service is enabled on boot
 ```
 ***